-Sheppard acknowledged the Marine who'd escorted the medical team with a nod as activity in the gateroom returned to normal.
-Personnel evacuated before the shadow creature arrived resumed their positions in the control room while science teams flooded the 'gate area.
+John Sheppard acknowledged the Marine who'd escorted the medical team with a nod as activity in the gateroom returned to normal.
+Personnel evacuated before the shadow creature arrived resumed their positions in the control room; at the same time, science teams flooded the 'gate area.
 Two technicians ran probes around the 'gate itself looking for damage, while several more up in the control room ran diagnostics on the rebooted panels.
-Teyla stood beside him watching the bustle with interest and curiosity while Elizabeth and Grodin discussed something about energy consumption.
+Teyla stood beside him, watching the bustle with interest and curiosity while Elizabeth and Grodin discussed something about energy consumption.

 Sergeant Bates led another group of Marines into the gateroom, deployed his men, and stopped in front of Sheppard.